 The Borger Northwest Well Field projects were designed to produce an initial firm capacity of 5 MGD of potable water with a future capacity of 10 MGD.
 Hydrogeology proved challenging in the well field but design prevailed in locating high producing and good quality water wells.

 Parkhill used hydraulic modeling for the air valves rather than slide rule calculations because of the 14-mile length of the Borger pipeline.
 With hydraulic modeling, the air release valve ended up costing almost a third less.
 Parkhill designed all components of the project with our own staff, including hydraulic analysis, structural, electrical, SCADA, architectural and civil work.

-“This is one project I've been proud of from the very start." - Mayor Robert Vinyard of Borger, Texas
+“This is one project I've been proud of from the very start." - Former Mayor Robert Vinyard of Borger, Texas